 Remember that even if travel is allowed during the pandemic, it’s best to be prepared and protected.
 C oose travel destinations that aren’t too crowded.
 A ways to wear your masks and other protective gear in public places.
 R member to wash or sanitize your hands whenever you have a chance.
 P actice social distancing.
 H ve a contingency plan prepared, such as knowing the nearby hospitals or clinics.
 When traveling with kids and the elderly, I ensure they’re adequately informed about the best practices during COVID.
 Pregnant women and individuals with comorbidities should avoid traveling as much as possible.
 While traveling during the holidays can form lasting memories and strengthen your bond, you still need to care for your and your family’s health.

 Random Acts of Kindness

 Many families and individuals suffered a substantial loss this year because of COVID.
 Christmas can be a time to practice random acts of kindness.
-Downsizing on Christmas celebrations this year means that there might be some money to spare.
+Downsizing on Christmas celebrations this year means some money might be to spare.

 Random acts of kindness, such as paying for a struggling family’s Christmas shopping or dinner, can restore the festive season cheer.
 You can donate to a charity of your choice or share your groceries with a family in need, for instance.

 Memorable Christmas Special Despite COVID

 Despite the many changes this year, the holiday season is still worth celebrating.
 It’s worth honoring your fondest memories of it.
 T is the festive season; still, remember that it is vital to avoid in-person gatherings with people you do not co-habitat with.
 You should avoid attending activities with large gatherings.

 In choosing ways to celebrate Christmas during COVID, consider outdoor celebrations better than indoor ones.
 Practice social distancing at all times and consider intimate settings this Christmas.